Megha Dhade

 Megha Dhade is an Indian actress.
 In 2018, she participated and became the winner of the first season of Bigg Boss Marathi 1 and later participated in Bigg Boss 12 as a wild card contestant.

 Early life

-She was born in a middle-class family in Jalgaon, Maharashtra.
+She was born on 22 May in a middle-class family in Jalgaon, Maharashtra.

 Career

 She has appeared in other Hindi TV serials including Kis Dhesh Mai Hai Mera Dil and Kasturi.
 She made her acting debut with a Marathi movie in 2012.
 She has also worked in the soap opera Pehchaan, which aired on DD National.
 In early 2018, she emerged as the winner of the reality show Bigg Boss Marathi In late October 2018, She joined another reality show Bigg Boss 12 as a wild card entry.
 She was evicted on 6 December.

 Personal life

 She's married to Aditya Pawaskar.
 She has two kids, daughter, Sakshi and a step son Vedant from her husband's first marriage.